-By contrast, the figures and tables reveal that ZIBNP displayed substantially higher AUC values, well-controlled FDR, and high sensitivity.
-In summary, ZIBNP appreciably outperformed the methods DESeq2, ANCOMBC, fitZIG, and MaAsLin2 in inferential accuracy, and was reliable even with sparse microbiome datasets.
+By contrast, the figures and tables reveal that ZIBNP displayed substantially higher AUC, well-controlled FDR, and high sensitivity.
+In summary, ZIBNP appreciably outperformed the methods DESeq2, ANCOMBC, fitZIG, and MaAsLin2 in inferential accuracy and was reliable even with highly sparse datasets.